 Technology > Deep A.I. > Neural NetworksAn Neural Network is a computing system that is based on the biological neural network that make up the human brain.
 Neural networks are not based on any specific computer program written for it, but it can progressively learn and improve its performance over time.
 Help develop lesson projects that demonstrate how you would engage your learning groups to study A.I.
 More...

 Octopuses are sea animals famous for their rounded bodies, bulging eyes, and eight long arms.
 They live in all the world's oceans and are renown for routinely editing their RNA sequences to adapt to their specific environments which include the use of camouflage.Learn More...Other Animal Lessons

 Our interest is to promote synergy between Science, Technology, Engineering, Math, Art, and Health Educators who are best positioned to inspire learning groups to achieve a healthy education while placing them on a more productive path to become scientists, technologist, engineers, mathematicians, and artists.
 We believe that health and education outcomes are inter-dependent and that communities are best served by people who step-up to the challenge to help us overcome persistent poverty and childhood obesity.

 Ever wonder how many petals are on an Artichoke?
 Or more importantly wonder how a learning group might approach this situation?
 It proves to be a great way to get students to think about the scientific process, make and test predictions, and study the resulting data.

 Founding members will have free lifetime access to a growing number of standards-based lesson plans that always include a nutritional health objective.
 These plans include both traditional type lessons as well as instructions on how to launch inquiry-based learning activities using fruits, vegetables, and other food items.

-This platform works when people work with us.
 Please take time to join in this effort by contributing, sharing, and using our content.
 We have gotten the ball rolling and now need you to help us build upon this important framework.
 Engage us and connect us to your friends!